danielrriggs/danielrriggs.github.io/content/Ego.md

 The [[confirmation bias]] of ahamkara can shape our information.
 People will misinterpret information based on their sense of identity to confirm what they already believe.

 See [[Ego work]].

+###### Notes from The Art of Joyful Living
+Since childhood, your concept of "I" has become so strong that it has forgotten its proprietor, its real owner, the place from which the knowledge comes.
+It is the [[Atman]] that appointed this sense of "I" to its position, but the ego has forgotten its role.
+The ego says "This body is mine, this home is mine, this wife is mine, these children are mine."

+The ego is that which separates you from the whole.
+It builds a boundary around you and makes you petty and selfish, and you don't want to share with anyone.
+The more egotistical and the more egocentric you are, the more you do not communicate with or related well to others.
+Observe how much you feed your ego.